 Asking others for help

-- household chores such as cooking, cleaning, laundry, ironing, shopping, gardening or looking after pets
+- household chores such as cooking, cleaning, laundry, ironing, shopping, gardening, mowing the lawn or looking after pets

 - driving the person with cancer to appointments and/or attending appointments with them